jammykam/Rendering-Chrome-for-Sitecore-Components/README.md

 # Highlight Sitecore Components with Rendering Chrome

-Default styling based on Zurb Foundation 5 framework.
+Default styling based on Zurb Foundation 5 framework, with some testing carried out on Bootstrap.
 You may need to tweak them to work correctly for other frameworks.

 Tested with Sitecore 8.0 and 8.1+.